tasharen/ngui/Assets/NGUI/ReadMe.txt

 - FIX: UIFont.Print will no longer draw spaces (padding will still be applied).
 - FIX: UIPopupList will highlight the correct item even when localized.
 - FIX: UITable will now handle disabled children properly.
+- FIX: Fixed a crash on Unity 3.5.0 (sigh!).
+- FIX: Tweaked how pixel-perfect calculations work for labels.

 1.69:
 - NEW: Added right-click support by simply adding an optional integer parameter to the OnClick event.